aAtilaR3/cookbook-example/README.md

 # 4Z Cookbook 👩‍🍳

-Hey there!
+Hi there!
 Welcome to our frontend technical exercise.
 We'd love to see you build a recipe app using the Spoonacular API.
 We've set up a few fun challenges for you to tackle in the next 2 hours!

 ## Getting Started 🚀